All About Harriet Goodwin

 Harriet’s School Visits

-Harriet visit all types of schools: primary, middle, secondary and special.
+Harriet visits all types of schools: primary, middle, secondary and special.
 A typical author visit consists of a mixture of presentations and creative writing workshops, and at the time of booking we can work out the best combination to suit the school’s needs.
 Presentations can be to any number of students (Harriet has spoken to 500+) and creative writing workshops are best kept to around 30.

 If she’s at a primary school, Harriet tends to start with a presentation to all of KS2, though she is also happy to speak to the whole school if required.
 Typically, Harriet describes her journey to becoming an author (it all began with a very weird dream!), goes through the plots of some of her books using a box of props, takes questions and sometimes even plays a memory game.
 The ice is always well and truly broken in the first few minutes, when she reveals her other “hat” as a professional singer and gives the students a brief blast of opera!
 Harriet can also deliver a shorter presentation to KS1 and below.
 (She has a pretty convincing BFG voice!)